Tied aid: Costs to aid recipients

 It is difficult to accurately estimate the related costs to the aid recipient for various reasons.
 For example, even if a donor ties its aid, it may be that the donor already has the most competitive prices.
 The donor may also have a limited ability to enforce aid ties in the recipient country, theoretically making ties ineffective.
 Even so, the OECD has made some general remarks on the costs:

 Aid tying by OECD donor countries has important consequences for developing countries.
 Tying aid to specific commodities and services, or procurement in a specific country or region, can increase development project costs by as much as 20 to 30 percent.

 If donors claim that 42 percent of bilateral aid is untied, one can assume that the remaining 58 is tied.
 In 2004, total bilateral aid amounted to US$79.5 billion.
 In OECD's worst-case scenario, tying aid can reduce its value by as much as 30 percent.
 If that were true in all cases, it would translate to a reduction in value of US$13.9 billion for the recipients.
 If the value is reduced by 20 percent on average, it would equal a loss of US$9.2 billion.

+Untied aid

+Untied aid is assistance given to developing countries which can be used to purchase goods and services in virtually all countries.
+It is contrasted with tied aid, which stipulates that goods and services bought with it can only be purchased from the donor country or from a limited selection of countries.

+One of the main arguments in favour of untied aid is that tied aid can create important distortions in the market by limiting the number of countries in which the recipient can make purchases.
+The limitations impede the recipient country's ability to find the most cost-effective way to spend the aid they receive.
+It is estimated that goods and services purchased with tied aid cost 15-30% more than comparable goods and services acquired with untied aid.
+Furthermore, tied aid often favours capital-intensive goods and advising primarily in the donor country's area of expertise.
+That may lead recipient countries to make purchases which are inappropriate for realising their development goals.

+In addition, the administration of tied aid requires larger bureaucracies in both the donor and recipient countries.
+Untying aid would presumably give recipient countries greater freedom to choose how they spend their resources, focusing on the goods and services they need most and allowing them to purchase from the most cost-effective sources.
+Untying aid would allow it to be more efficiently employed, effectively increasing its value.